RobGilto/elixir_bear/README.md

 **For Developers**
 - Build a personal library of coding solutions and patterns
 - Quickly reference solutions from past AI conversations
+- Get context-aware responses with the Prompt Orchestrator
 - Learn by reviewing and organizing code snippets

 **For Teams**
 - Share and reuse common solutions across projects
 - Document tribal knowledge in an accessible format
 - Onboard new team members with curated solutions
+- Configure team-wide system prompts for consistent AI responses

 **For Learners**
 - Study AI-generated solutions with syntax highlighting
+- Use Learning Mode (copy blocker) to reinforce learning through manual typing
 - Organize learning materials by topic using tags
 - Track your coding journey through conversation history
+- Benefit from specialized AI tutoring via the Prompt Orchestrator

 ## 🤝 Contributing